jflopez08/CSpectra/README.md

 # CSpectra
-C code for calculating spectra using either gaussian or loretnz functions for a given FWHM
+C code that converts energies and oscillator strenghts/IR intensities to a spectrum broadened by Gaussian or Lorentzian functions for a given FWHM.